-Farm Arts Collective is a farm-based community hub where art and performance intersect with agrarian and ecological ideas.
+Farm Arts Collective is an Agri-Cultural hub where art and performance intersect with agrarian and ecological ideas.
 We focus on four pillars of life sustaining practices: Farming, Theatre, Food and Ecology.

 Farm Arts Collective makes its home in a large greenhouse centrally located at our home, Willow Wisp Organic Farm, a solar-powered organic vegetable farm serving northeast Pennsylvania, the Catskills, and New York City.

 The Farm Arts Collective is home to workshops, performance, meals, and special events that engage community members in education and creative practice that deepens connection to place and each other.
 Farm Arts Collective is a member of Network of Ensemble Theaters, Theatre Communications Group, and Alliance of Resident Theatres /NY.

 Soil health, biodiversity, and crop diversity is maximized in organic farming, while protecting our natural resources for seven generations.

 Farming programs at Farm Arts Collective promote and expand this knowledge through engaging workshops that serve the expanding local community of farmers, homesteaders, gardeners, and beginners.

 Original theatre performance is the artistic mainstay at Farm Arts Collective, with ongoing workshops, rehearsals, and public performances.